mapeditor/tiled-extensions/README.md

   (Alternatively, clone this git repository into the extensions directory)

-* Restart Tiled.
+* When using a version older than Tiled 1.3.3, restart Tiled.

-  (This is currently necessary because Tiled only watches existing scripts for changes.
+  (This was necessary because Tiled only watched existing scripts for changes.
 No restarts are necessary when making changes to existing script files, since it will trigger an automatic reloading of the scripts.)